Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ### AmazonRdsForOracleSource
 #### Properties
 * **additionalColumns**: any: Specifies the additional columns to be added to source data.
 Type: array of objects(AdditionalColumns) (or Expression with resultType array of objects).
+* **numberPrecision**: any: The decimal precision used to represent Oracle NUMBER type without precision and scale.
+The range is 1 to 256 and default value is 256 if not specified.
+Type: integer (or Expression with resultType integer).
+Only used for Version 2.0.
+* **numberScale**: any: The decimal scale used to represent Oracle NUMBER type without precision and scale.
+The range is 0 to 130 and default value is 130 if not specified.
+Type: integer (or Expression with resultType integer).
+Only used for Version 2.0.
 * **oracleReaderQuery**: any: AmazonRdsForOracle reader query.
 Type: string (or Expression with resultType string).
 * **partitionOption**: any: The partition mechanism that will be used for AmazonRdsForOracle read in parallel.
 Type: string (or Expression with resultType string).
 * **partitionSettings**: [AmazonRdsForOraclePartitionSettings](#amazonrdsfororaclepartitionsettings): The settings that will be leveraged for AmazonRdsForOracle source partitioning.